Sidhant-Roymoulik/Light-Blue/README.md

 # Light Blue
-A Chess Engine Built in Golang
+A UCI-Compatible Chess Engine Built in Golang

 ---